Sparks-And-Magic/AVShack/README.md

 If Windows is needed, please reach out (email below).

+## Limitations

+The demo is limited to 30 connections.

 ## Caveats

 The Linux version uses some CPU usage at idle.